 You can set your browser not to accept cookies and the above websites tell you how to remove cookies from your browser.
 Please note in a few cases some of our website features may not function because of this.

 Analytics – eg how visitors use our website

 We use Google Analytics to store information about how visitors use our website so that we may make improvements and give visitors a better user experience.

 An IP or Internet Protocol Address is a unique numerical address assigned to a computer as it logs on to the internet.
-Dains LLP do not have access to any personal identifiable information and we would never seek this information.
+Dains do not have access to any personal identifiable information and we would never seek this information.
 Your IP address is logged when visiting our site, but our analytic software only uses this information to track how many visitors we have from particular regions.

 Internet Based Advertising